2 min read

 Formalising your Clearing offer can take from a few minutes to five days.

 Once you have received a verbal offer over the phone, you will receive an email confirming what you need to do next.
-The email should arrive within the hour, and will advise you to add your Clearing choice through your UCAS application within five days.
+This will include a deadline for adding your Clearing choice to your UCAS application.

-You can add your choice after 3pm on Results Day – just click on 'Add Clearing choice' and fill in the course details before the offer expires.
+You can add your choice by clicking on 'Add Clearing choice' and filling in the course details before the offer expires.

 This counts as you accepting the offer, and once it’s confirmed, it'll show as an acceptance on your 'Choices' page in your application.